Use of Certified Laboratories

 In addition to other programs within the Division, the Nevada Revised Statutes (NRS) require that analyses of soil and water samples at a site to determine the release of a hazardous substance, or investigate and cleanup a release (including Phase II Site Assessments, All Appropriate Inquiries in accordance with 40 CFR 312, and active BCA corrective action and LUST sites) be performed by a laboratory certified in accordance with regulations administered by the NDEP (see NRS 445A.427 and NRS 459.501).

-CEM Certification Statement - No Separate Lab Jurat Required
+CEM Certification Statement

 As described in Regulatory Clarification CERT-08-01, NAC 459.97285 requires the following language be included in documents prepared by CEMs: